-Note: Due to unforeseen circumstances, The sky held me (rainfall on hands hair lips) will be postponed until Fall 2022.
+Note: Due to unforeseen circumstances, The sky held me (rainfall on hands hair lips) will be postponed until June 2023.
 New dates and times will be shared via our website and social media channels.

 The sky held me (rainfall on hands hair lips) was intended to be a series of springtime site-specific performance investigations taking place at High Park over the course of five days.
 Building upon the interdisciplinary practice of artist Tanya Lukin Linklater and her work in the Biennial, Held in the air I never fell (spring lightning sweetgrass song), these process-based open rehearsals will bring Linklater together with invited dancers Ivanie Aubin-Malo and Ceinwen Gobert, and composer/musician Laura Ortman to generate resonant embodied inquiries.
 Bordered to the west by Grenadier Pond and covered in a system of wetlands, High Park is a place of synergy between land and water.
 During these sustained sessions, Lukin Linklater will lead a collective performance in response to scores she has penned, as well as to the surroundings of High Park during the spring—a particularly generative season that invites us to take cues from the sky above us.

 Check the TBA Instagram account (@torontobiennial) for live updates.

 This project is made possible with the generous support of the Ontario Arts Council, Dickinson Wright LLC, The Audrey S. Hellyer Charitable Foundation, and the Women Leading Initiative.

 Image Caption: Tanya Lukin Linklater, How we mark land and how land marks us, video still, 2017.
 Performed by: Tanya Lukin Linklater with Laura Ortman, Elisa Harkins, and Hanako Hoshimi-Caines.
 Courtesy of the artist.